matiasilva/pyrv/README.md

 ## Development

 Dependencies are managed with [uv](https://docs.astral.sh/uv/).
-There is active CI infrastructure that guarantees test conformance.
+You can consult the `pyproject.toml` for more detail on `pyrv`'s dependencies.

 To run the tests:

 ```bash
 uv run pytest
 ```

+> [!WARNING] You need a working set of the GNU Compiler Toolchain for RISC-V,
+> built specifically for the ISA you are targeting.
+It doesn't matter if you
+> specify `-march`; if your compiler isn't built for it, it won't work!

+There is robust CI infrastructure in place to run all tests on each pull request / commit to master.

 To run lint: